OCA/pos/pos_order_return/README.rst

 Configuration
 =============

-In some cases, you may want to let the possibility to allow negative quantity in a PoS Order, without mentioning initial order.
+In some cases, you may want to block the possibility to allow negative quantity in a PoS Order, without mentioning initial order.
 This can happen for special products like returnable products, etc.